 Many classes chase flexibility with big stretches.
 If you’re hypermobile, that can tip into trouble—already-loose ligaments get pulled even more.
 A safer approach comes back to three basics:

 By prioritizing strength over stretch, your yoga practice becomes a tool for stability, not a race to bend further.
-Most physical therapists agree: strengthening the muscles that support lax joints is key to reducing pain and preventing injury.
+Many physical therapists emphasize strengthening the muscles that support lax joints, which may help reduce discomfort and support injury prevention.
 This is the heart of yoga for joint stability.
 To complement this approach, try incorporating yoga sequences for core strength to support your joints.

 Five Pillars of Safe Yoga for Hypermobile Joints

-Want yoga to build you up, not wear you down?
-Use these five pillars—they’ll help you shape a practice that fits your body.
-For a broader overview, see our pillar on yoga specialized health.
+Want yoga to support you, not wear you out?
+Try these five pillars—they’ll help you shape a practice that actually fits your body.
+For a wider context, see our pillar on yoga specialized health.

 Pillar 1: Mindful Movement & Body Awareness